Navigating the Tire Landscape for Peak Performance and Safety

 Ribbed tires are characterized by straight ribs and circumferential grooves that are either scalloped or flat.
 The primary purpose of these tires is to provide lateral stability and prevent sliding.
 While these tires don’t have the same traction as all-terrain or turf tires, they are built to roll easily and last a while.

-The Power Kind Sawtooth Rib is a versatile tire that is perfect for more modest lawn and garden equipment like golf carts, hand trucks, and other material handling applications.
+The Power Kind Sawtooth Rib is a versatile tire perfect for more modest lawn and garden equipment like golf carts, hand trucks, and other material handling applications.

 Commercial Truck Tires